 Treatment for a newborn may include:

 - For immune hydrops, direct transfusion of red blood cells that match the infant's blood type.
-An exchange transfusion to rid the baby's body of the substances that are destroying the red blood cells is also done.
+An exchange transfusion to rid the baby's body of the substances that are destroying the red blood cells may also be done.

 Hydrops fetalis often results in death of the infant shortly before or after delivery.
 The risk is highest for babies who are born very early or who are ill at birth.
 Babies who have a structural defect, and those with no identified cause for the hydrops are also at higher risk.